 Call for applications

-The application period for 2025-2026 is November 1st – December 16th 2024 for the programme starting on August 2025.
+The application period is November 1st – December 16th 2024

-The International Doctoral Programme in Epidemiology and Public Health (IPPE), Health Sciences Unit, Faculty of Social Sciences, Tampere University, Finland, is a doctoral training program for highly qualified epidemiologists, researchers and public health personnel worldwide who are aiming at a PhD degree in epidemiology or related public health sciences.
+The International Doctoral Programme in Epidemiology and Public Health (IPPE), Health Sciences Unit, Faculty of Social Sciences, Tampere University, Finland, is a doctoral training program for highly qualified epidemiologists, researchers, and public health personnel worldwide who are aiming at a PhD degree in epidemiology or related public health sciences.

 Programme goals